arhamansari1/RestaurantRoulette/README.md

 # Restaurant Roulette

-A website application that facilitate the needs of hungry students at Adelphi University through a randomization generator where students may enter their restaurant choices and the application determines a selection.
+A website application that facilitates the needs of hungry students at Adelphi University through a randomization generator where students may enter their restaurant choices and the application determines a selection.

 ## How to run the application
 1. Download the aplication and open folder on Visual Studio Code